Philosophy / Motivation

 Motivations

-*Stellar is a relatively rare non profit non proof of work blockchain group, but they are still "centralizing" many projects' data on a distributed but singular ledger.
+Who what when and how are covered elsewhere.
+Where is anywhere with internet access.
+But: why?
+Over 1000 cryptocurrency / blockchain projects have already failed; yes, but their primary focus was raising money.
+Major blockchain innovation projects with strong backing and well developed*Stellar is a relatively rare non profit non proof of work blockchain group, but they are still "centralizing" many projects' data on a distributed but singular ledger.
 While there are advantages in being part of something big, independence and simplicity are not among them.

 ideas abound; yes, but their goals typically include focusing an income stream back to the controlling investors.
 Bitcoin made blockchain popular through accessibility: anyone with a PC and internet access could participate in the early network and earn Bitcoins in exchange for their participation.
 As its popularity grew, the cost to meaningfully participate increased, today specialized hardware using significant amounts of electricity is required to profitably participate, and the transaction fees are growing.
 Many projects aim to reduce transaction costs, but they are still being developed by investors with profit as a primary motive.
-Assign Onward is conceived for grassroots development, aiming to be useful and grow without requiring significant financial backing,
+Assign Onward is conceived for grassroots development, aiming to be useful and grow without requiring significant financial backing, hopefully recapturing some of the early Bitcoin enthusiasm for a project that individuals can profit in by participating.

 Save the planet

-used by PGP and in so doing it tremendously reduces the infrastructure and power requirements to securely process transactions, thereby removing the capital-intensive barriers to entry that Bitcoin and other highly developed projects have grown, and incidentally processing transactions for a tiny fraction of the power demands of a secure Proof Of Work based blockchain.
+A large part of what took Bitcoin out of the hands of individuals was the Proof Of Work component and the costs that it eventually created.
+Proof of work provides decentralized trust based on the expense of computation.
+Assign Onward replaces this decentralized trust with the established Web Of Trust used by PGP and in so doing it tremendously reduces the infrastructure and power requirements to securely process transactions, thereby removing the capital-intensive barriers to entry that Bitcoin and other highly developed projects have grown, and incidentally processing transactions for a tiny fraction of the power demands of a secure Proof Of Work based blockchain.

 Simplicity of implementation

-Rather than building ever more complex
+Rather than building ever more complex*and buggy

 layers of application interfaces, security protocols, etc. Assign Onward focuses on simple concepts and attempts to describe their functionality as simply, securely, and flexibly as possible.
 The hope is that a simple implementation can be more readily understood and adopted by a wide variety of users and developers.